New Moneysmart Study Finds Strong Correlation Between Our Parents' Financial Behaviours And Our Own, With 46% Actively Trying To Go Against Parents' B...

 The vast majority (80%) of Hong Kong and Singaporean adults believe that it is the responsibility of the parents to teach their children good money habits, such as saving and budgeting, with 76% stating that it's important to teach children about financial products such as credit cards and personal loans , when appropriate to do so.

-To find out more about how Hong Kongers are influenced by their parents please visit: /how-parents-influence-our-financial-habits-ms .
-Or to find out how Singaporean adults compare, please visit: /how-parents-influence-our-financial-habits-ms Notes to editors
+To find out more about how Hong Kongers are influenced by their parents please visit: .
+Or to find out how Singaporean adults compare, please visit: Notes to editors

 If you choose to run this story, please include links back to the following pages: